1 Chapter 1: Exploring Careers in Finance

 [Figure 1.1] Components of transaction banking.
 (Data from Dabo, 2021

-The retail sector includes banking services offered to retail customers (the general public) or small business owners.
+The retail sector includes banking services offered offered to retail clients (the general public) or small business owners.
 The roles in this sector attend to the needs of clients in the areas of sales, marketing, advisory or in a servicing capacity.
-This sector offers various employment opportunities; its distribution network is large and includes Canada’s banks, credit unions, securities dealers, mutual fund dealers and insurance companies.
+This sector offers various employment opportunities; its distribution network is large and includes Canada’s banks, credit unions, securities dealers, mutual fund dealers, and insurance companies.
 Some individuals choose to be independent agents, brokers, financial advisors or planners.

 Career Guide in Banking CVH [Figure 1.2] Career guide for retail banking.
 (Source: Carla Van Horne, NAIT)